lebnxyz/lebmap/README.md

 statistical analysis.
 Hopefully, I can learn to use d3.js in a timely fashion :)

 ## The Joke
-You already know what The Joke is.
+You know what The Joke is.
 We all know what The Joke is.
-You aren't the first to make The Joke, nobody was ever the first to make The Joke, The Joke is eternal and undying and came into being nearly twenty-four whole hours before Time itself, not that we could measure.
+You were never the first to make The Joke, nobody was ever the first to make The Joke, The Joke is eternal and undying and came into being nearly twenty-four whole hours before Time itself, not that we could measure.
 But it's clearly gotten a little too comfortable being immortal, feisty thing, so it probably shouldn't be encouraged any more than it's